 You have also been involved in teaching.
 Please talk us through the experience of your interactions with your students.
 Has there been any shifting of focus for your students over the years?
 Has there been any learning for you as well out of these interactions?

 Teaching has been a truly rewarding experience.
 But, the student body has been totally contaminated with conceptual art in particular, and conceptual thinking in general.
 It is no longer possible to teach art (Was it ever possible?).
 Maybe it is no longer possible to make art either.
 As a civilization, we are rapidly losing sight of the contemplative, drunk as we are by the intellect, concepts, language, etc.

 Only hope is that there are some young individuals who feel that and, because of the daring nature of their age, are fresh and willing to throw conceptual art to the garbage.
 They are willing to unplug the academic artificial respirator on which this ‘art’ form depends.
 This is our only hope.
 Because other than that, new conceptual art will continue harnessing itself to Big Money and we won’t ever be able to see the world without the filter of language.
 Amen.

 We lost that, the feeling that ‘Poetry is Prophecy’ (See Leavitt).
 The Celts were at the same place like the Shipibos.
-Then with the rise of industry and of the Individual as a new center, we started thinking about ourselves as makers, individual, independent, and thus totally cut from a bigger whole (snif…).
+Then with the rise of industry and of the Individual as a new centre, we started thinking about ourselves as makers, individual, independent, and thus totally cut from a bigger whole (sniff…).